paspapob/paspapob.github.io/README.md

 3. Rename the Markdown resume file to "index.md".
 4. Replace the index.markdown file in the repository directory with the renamed Markdown resume file.
-5. Commit the changes in GitHub Desktop.
-6. Push origin in Github Desktop.
+5. Provide a summary in Github Desktop.
+6. Click **"Commit to main"**.
+7. Click **"Push origin"**.
-7. Confirm the Markdown formatted resume has been hosted by opening `USERNAME.github.io` in the browser
+8. Confirm the Markdown formatted resume has been hosted by opening `USERNAME.github.io` in the browser

 ### *More Resources*